GrandGarcon/cmichelio/README.md

 ## Crossposting

-This repo includes cross-posting scripts to publish the posts to [medium](https://medium.com) and the [steem blockchain](https://steemit.com).
+This repo includes cross-posting scripts to publish the posts to [medium](https://medium.com) and the [steem blockchain](https://steemit.com) and the support for mirror ,

+## onchain data integration (TODO) :

+this portfolio website will also include the data stats from my engagement of the smart contracts on defi , DAO , NFT , using  the subgraph

 ### Setup